What To Do About A Frozen Evaporator Coil

 Why Does an Evaporator Coil Freeze?

 The evaporator coil’s job is to absorb heat from your home.
 When that gets interrupted, you could be dealing with a frozen evaporator coil.
 Lower temperatures inside your air conditioning unit can cause the moisture in the air to freeze on the metal surfaces.
-So basically, you’ll get a frozen evaporator coil when the evaporator coils drop below freezing.
+So basically, you’ll get a frozen evaporator coil when the evaporator coil temperature drops below freezing.
 Anything that restricts airflow or affects refrigerant levels can cause the coil to ice over.

-There are a variety of issues that can cause ice buildup on air conditioner coils.
+There are several factors that can cause ice buildup on air conditioner coils.
 One of the most common culprits is a clogged air filter.
 You’ll run into airflow restriction from dirty air filters, which is why it’s important to swap them out on a regular basis.
 A dirty evaporator coil blocks proper airflow.

 How Do You Know If Your Evaporator Coil Is Frozen?